16 Aug Everyone is right, and Everyone is wrong – An essay on “Lullaby” by Chuck Palahniuk

 While Carl and his partner chase these witches, perhaps another way is the key.
 Yes, he has found a purpose, but is it a fruitless one?

-Patience and listening are pretty important, both on the side of bringing awareness, but also on the one that might say no. Is the opposition because the idea is dumb, or is it because of the authoritative way it was said?
+Patience and listening are pretty important, both on the side of bringing awareness, but also on the one that might say no. Does the opposition towards an idea exist because the idea is dumb, or is it because of the authoritative way it was said?
 Maybe the journey of Carl, Helen, Oyster and Mona would have been different had they all listened to each other, instead of thinking they were right and dismissing their ideas.
 And I think Chuck shows us this in the most nuanced, violent, eccentric, and hilarious way.